 Swanson Insurance and Real Estate

-Don Peterson and Sons
+Don Peterson and Associates

-Residential Housing Development:
+Residential Housing Development

 The Scribner community has several lots available to individuals seeking new construction.
 Many of these have concrete paving, public electric power and natural gas hook-ups, as well as city water and sewer, and fiber optic cable providing voice services, high-speed internet.
 Lot values range from $5,000.00 to $7,500 Approximately 8-10 lots are available in the residential area located throughout the city limits.
 In the previous four years, Scribner has had four new homes constructed and occupied